kepulet21/Deep-Learning-Homework-Duckietown/README.md

 - *Initializing the docker environment*.
 This functions as the base of the headless running of the Duckietown simulation.
 The task was done by pulling the pre-built docker image after installing nvidia-docker.
 - *Setting up the Duckietown-gym*.
 - *Creating a unique map*.
 The output.yaml file contains the data for our uniquely generated map.
 This was achieved by the map utilities (https://github.com/duckietown/map-utils/blob/master/README.md) provided by Duckietown.
 - *Creating a path-finder* The previously mentioned link contains a pathfinder.py as well in which we implemented an A* searching algorithm to find the shortest path between two different points of the map.
-The path is later
+The path is later used in a lane following agent.
+-